-If your meeting will last longer than 4 hours or if your battery is not fully charged, you may want to bring the AC adapter with you to plug in your computer in the meeting room.
+If your meeting will last longer than 3 hours or if your battery is not fully charged, you may want to bring the AC adapter with you to plug in your computer in the meeting room.

 If the meeting room does not have an electrical outlet, reduce the drain on the battery by putting the computer in Sleep mode.
 Press Fn-F4 or close the display cover whenever you are not actively using the computer.
-Then tap any key or open the display to resume.
+To resume, open the display (if closed); then slide and release the power switch.